Coupling an elastic string to an active bath: the emergence of inverse damping: Additional remarks and outlook

 where the imaginary part induces a positive or negative friction depending on the sign of $\nu_n$.
-The $n = 0$ mode oscillates without friction, the $n \sim O(1)$ modes experience positive or negative friction (depending on the ratio $\frac{L \alpha}{\pi c}$), while large modes $n \gg 1$ experience negative friction, vanishing with $n \to \infty$.
+The $n = 0$ mode oscillates without friction, the $n \sim O(1)$ modes experience positive or negative friction (depending on the ratio $L \alpha/(\pi v_0)$), while large modes $n \gg 1$ experience negative friction, vanishing with $n \to \infty$.
 That behavior is analogous to the inverse Landau-damping studied using the Vlasov-Maxwell equations, \cite{plasmaphysicsbook, quantumplasma}, where an electromagnetic wave interacting with charged particles gets damped (or antidamped) depending on the velocity distribution of the particles.
 As mentioned before, our wave is coupled to particles with a bimodal velocity distribution, which, in the analysis of the Vlasov equation, is known to produce a negative drag.
-The imaginary part of \eqref{W} vanishes in the limit $c \to \infty$, implying that the active particles cannot move too fast to cause substantial negative friction.
-That resonance phenomenon agrees with the physics of Landau damping where only the particles with velocity close to the phase velocity of the wave contribute to the damping (resonant effect).
+The imaginary part of \eqref{W} vanishes in the limit $v_0 \to \infty$, implying that the active particles cannot move too fast to cause substantial negative friction.
+That resonance phenomenon agrees with the physics of Landau damping, where only the particles with velocity close to the phase velocity of the wave contribute to the damping (resonant effect). \\ This result aligns with other connections between active matter and charged particle systems proposed in the past, \cite{spinandvelocity, Hamiltonianflocks, casiulis2025geometricconditionrobotswarmcohesion}.